Cedar Forests and Branches

 Fallen log in canal pond

-A tube will even transport water when interupted by a road or piece of land.
+A tube will even transport water when interrupted by a road or piece of land.

 Dry cedar canal Drier but still damp canal system